honeycombio/refinery/rules.md

 Indicates whether to use the cluster size to calculate the goal throughput.
 If `true`, then the goal throughput will be divided by the number of instances in the cluster.
-If `false`, then the goal throughput will be the value specified in `GoalThroughputPerSec`.
+If `false` (the default), then the goal throughput will be the value specified in `GoalThroughputPerSec`.

 Type: `bool`